-When a group is out of position at a checkpoint, it will be notified by a Checkpoint Official.
+When a group is out of position at a checkpoint, it will be notified by a Committee Member.
 When a group has been notified of a missed checkpoint, that group is expected to regain its position before reaching the next checkpoint.
 If that group reaches the next checkpoint out of position each player in the group may incur the applicable penalty for a breach of these guidelines.

-Any group that is out of position may be monitored by a Rules Rover.
+Any group that is out of position may be monitored.

-A player concerned about a non-responsive (slow) fellow-competitor in his/her group, who is delaying play, should request a Rules Rover to monitor the group in case the group is or becomes liable to penalty under these guidelines.
+A player concerned about a non-responsive (slow) fellow-competitor in his/her group, who is delaying play, should request that the group be monitored in case the group is or becomes liable to penalty under these guide-lines.